leea/Lagrange/menu/treatments.md

 Have a second infusion with cisplatin(dose reduced), Alimta, Avastin.
 Scan shows 90% response.
-Stop the cisplatin at this point as I have achieved a great response already.
+Stop the cisplatin at this point as I have achieved a great response already and the platinum drug toxicity.
 Later platinum sensitivity might be useful due to RB1,TP53 and susceptibility to small cell transformation.
-Continue Alimta, Avastin, Tagrisso
+Continue Alimta, Avastin, Tagrisso.

 **October 2018**